compsocialscience/summer-institute/2021/materials/istanbul/Pre-SICSS_tasks.md

 • Extract information from the pages.

-• Assign each (<p>) element to a row in a data.table.
-Create date, group, title and URL variables in your data.
-Repeat this step for at least 5 different pages of the web site and combine all data into one single dataset.
+• Assign each <p> element to a row in a data.table.

+• Create date, group, title and URL variables in your data.

+• Repeat this step for at least 5 different pages of the web site and combine all data into one single dataset.

 • Save your data.